Fritschel, Peter K. Kavli Institute for Astrophysics and Space Research, Massachusetts Institute of Technology, Cambridge, Massachusetts.

 A wave that is generated by the acceleration of mass and travels at the speed of light.
-Gravitational waves are an implicit outcome of the special theory of relativity, and were explicitly put forward in Albert Einstein's theory of general relativity in 1916.
+Gravitational waves, which transport energy as gravitational radiation (Fig. 1), are an implicit outcome of the special theory of relativity and were explicitly put forward in Albert Einstein's theory of general relativity in 1916.
 Einstein showed that the acceleration of masses generates time-dependent gravitational fields that can carry energy away from their source at the speed of light.
-See also: Relativity
+See also: Acceleration; Energy; Gravitation; Light; Mass; Observation of gravitational waves; Relativity

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.